[(1) No act or omission done or suffered by or on behalf of the Crown constitutes an offence under this Act.

 (3) The appropriate authority may give consent under subsection (2) subject to such conditions as it thinks appropriate.

-(4) A step taken for the purposes of enforcement is anything done in connection with the enforcement of anything required to be done or prohibited by or under this Act.
+(4) A step taken for the purposes of enforcement is anything done in connection with the enforcement of anything required to be done or prohibited by or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.